AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 View Rules
 ```

-Filter based on the malicious IP (choose the **source IP** as parameter): you will find out that ThreatIQ applied the enforcement `"force-drop"`.
+Filter based on the malicious IP (choose the **Source IP** as parameter): you will find out that ThreatIQ applied the enforcement `"force-drop"`.

 ```{figure} images/lab9-force.png
 ---